-How to Recycle Textiles: Find Textile Recycling Near You
+How to Recycle Textiles and Find Textile Recycling Near You

 Textile recycling is easier than you think.
 Instead of throwing away worn-out clothes, learn where to recycle textiles near you.

 We've all put on a pair of socks only to realize there's a big hole in the heel.
 Maybe your favorite pair of jeans start to get suspiciously thin around the thigh area.
 It's impossible to say where the wear and tear came from, but once they appear, we instinctively want to replace the ripped piece of clothing.